ivy-llc/ivy/docs/overview/deep_dive/data_types.rst

 :code:`crosscast_data_types` is for cases when a function doesn't support :code:`int` dtypes, but supports :code:`float` and vice-versa.
 In such cases, we cast to the default supported :code:`float` dtype if it's the unsupported integer case or we cast to the default supported :code:`int` dtype if it's the unsupported :code:`float` case.

 The :code:`cast_data_types` mode is the combination of all the three modes that we discussed till now.
-It works it way from crosscasting to upcasting and finally to downcasting to provide support for any unsupported dtype that is encountered by the functions.
+It works its way from crosscasting to upcasting and finally to downcasting to provide support for any unsupported dtype that is encountered by the functions.

 This is the unsupported dtypes for :code:`exmp1`.
 It doesn't support :code:`float16`.
 We will see how we can